code-monad/ckbfs/RFC.md

 - Rule 3: if backlinks(see definition below) of a CKBFS cell is not empty, it means file was stored across blocks.
 - Rule 4: if `hasher_code_hash` is specified, then it will use hasher binary from CellDeps that matches `code_hash`, with same input parameter.
 - Rule 5: Once created, a CKBFS cell can only be updated/transfered, which means it can not be destroyed.
+- UPDATES IN VERSION 2: `indexes` is a vector of witness indexes, stored CKBFS structured contents in splited witnesses.

 ---